Filing a consumer complaint

 - educating the business about consumer protection laws and the consumer about their rights

-- administrative action against a business, if the business is licensed, registered, or appointed by the Ministry of Public and Business Service Delivery
+- issue an administrative action against a business, if the business is licensed, registered, or appointed by the Ministry of Public and Business Service Delivery and Procurement

-- issuing a compliance or other type of order
+- issue a compliance or other type of order

 - conducting an investigation into the conduct/activities of the business where appropriate

-- placing the business on the Consumer Beware List if certain regulatory conditions are met.
+- publish the business name on the Consumer Beware List if certain regulatory conditions are met

 Learn more about actions we take with respect to your complaints.